How Can I Relieve Constipation for My Baby and Toddler?

 It is important for babies and toddlers to drink enough fluids to keep their bodies properly hydrated and bowels moving regularly.2 And when increasing the amount of fiber in your child’s diet, it is important to keep increasing the amount of water to help process the added fiber.

 How much fluid does your family need?
-Read more here: Hydration to Prevent Constipation for the Family
+Read more here: Dehydration in Kids: How to Keep your Baby and Tot Hydrated

 Is my infant constipated?